daniel-molina/visualequation/doc/FORMALISM.md

 SS of E such that:

 *   SS is a usubeq, and
-*   SS has no usupeq which is a subeq of a parameter of a non-user arg.
+*   SS has no usupeq which is a subeq of a parameter associated to a non-user arg.

 > **Properties**:
 >